Top 10 Most Corrupt U.S. Presidents

 Number 1 worst human being in the world.
 Number 1 mistake.

-He makes the list for initiating a new level of corrupt abuse of governmental agencies that those after him have since legitimized & exported to other countries.
+He makes the list for initiating a new level of corrupt abuse of governmental agencies.
+Those after him have since legitimized and exported these abuses to other countries.

-Only found incompetent during the Watergate Scandal, which was an election spy operation that utilized government agencies which are in use today by current presidents.
+Only found incompetent during the Watergate Scandal, which was an election spy operation that utilized government agencies.
+These agencies are still in use today by current presidents.

 Really, the gold standard of corruption in office.
 Until Trump.
 In retrospect, Nixon was merely Trump Lite.